ethancox-isu/From-Classical-Diffusion-to-Quantum-Walks/README.md

 # From Classical Diffusion to Quantum Walks
-Modeling Recurrence, Topology, and Decoherence
+Modeling Quantum Recurrence, Topology, and Decoherence